How to play MP4 on Mac: Your complete guide

 Is MP4 supported on Mac?

-Most MP4 formats are supported on Mac, but not all of them.
-QuickTime (the default media player on Mac) lacks some codecs that hinder it from playing all types of MP4 files.
-This is often the case for MP4 files that are not encoded in H.264 or MPEG-4.
-In this case, you can use Elmedia Player or Movist Pro, which supports the most popular file formats.
+Yes, most MP4 formats are supported on Mac.
+QuickTime (the default media player on Mac), however, may lack some codecs, hindering it from playing some exotic types of MP4 files.
+In this case, you can use Elmedia Player or Movist Pro, which support the most popular file formats.

 How to play MP4 on Mac for free?

-To play MP4 on Mac for free, you can use a built-in Mac app, QuickTime.
-However, it doesn’t support all MP4 files due to different codecs.
+To play MP4 on Mac for free, you can use the built-in Mac app, QuickTime.
+However, it doesn’t support all MP4 files due to different video and audio codecs.
 Instead, you can use Movist Pro, which can play all MP4 formats.